 National Poetry Month is the largest literary celebration in the world, with tens of millions of readers, students, K-12 teachers, librarians, booksellers, literary events curators, publishers, bloggers, and, of course, poets marking poetry’s important place in our culture and our lives every April. – from poets.org

-- Take home a Blackout Poetry Kit – available on the second floor through April.
+- The Road Not Taken: Artistic Interpretations of the Poetry of Robert Frost – display on the second floor through April.